Phoenix, Arizona: Economy

 Phoenix's early economy focused on agriculture and natural resources, especially the "5Cs" of copper, cattle, climate, cotton, and citrus.
-With the establishment of the Southern Pacific rail line in 1926, the opening of the Union Station in 1923, and the creation of Sky Harbor airport by the end of the decade, the city became more easily accessible.
+With the opening of the Union Station in 1923, the establishment of the Southern Pacific rail line in 1926, and the creation of Sky Harbor airport in 1928, the city became more easily accessible.
 The Great Depression affected Phoenix, but Phoenix had a diverse economy and by 1934 the recovery was underway.
 At the conclusion of World War II, the valley's economy surged, as many men who had completed their military training at bases in and around Phoenix returned with their families.
 The construction industry, spurred on by the city's growth, further expanded with the development of Sun City.
 It became the template for suburban development in post-WWII America, and Sun City became the template for retirement communities when it opened in 1960.
 The city averaged a four percent annual growth rate over a 40-year period from the mid-1960s to the mid-2000s.

-As the national financial crisis of 2007–10 began, construction in Phoenix collapsed and housing prices plunged.
+As the subprime mortgage crisis began, construction in Phoenix collapsed and housing prices plunged.
 Arizona jobs declined by 11.8% from peak to trough; in 2007 Phoenix had 1,918,100 employed individuals, by 2010 that number had shrunk by 226,500 to 1,691,600.
 By the end of 2015, the employment number in Phoenix had risen to 1.97 million, finally regaining its pre-recession levels, with job growth occurring across the board.

 As of 2017, the Phoenix MSA had a Gross Domestic Product (GDP) of just under $243 billion.
-The top five industries were: real estate ($41.96), Finance and insurance ($19.71), manufacturing ($19.91), Retail trade ($18.64), and health care ($19.78).
+The top five industries were: real estate ($41.96), finance and insurance ($19.71), manufacturing ($19.91), retail trade ($18.64), and health care ($19.78).
 Government (including federal, state and local), if it had been a private industry, would have been ranked second on the list, generating $23.37 billion.

 In Phoenix, real estate developers face few constraints when planning and developing new projects.

-As of January 2016, 10.5% of the workforce were government employees, a high number because the city is both the county seat and state capital.
-The civilian labor force was 2,200,900, and the unemployment rate stood at 4.6%.
+Employment

+As of 2024, Phoenix had a per capita income of $61,840 and an unemployment rate of 3.3%; the top employers were:

-Phoenix is home to four Fortune 500 companies: electronics corporation Avnet, mining company Freeport-McMoRan, retailer PetSmart, and waste hauler Republic Services.
+Phoenix is also home to several Fortune 500 companies, including: electronics corporation Avnet, mining company Freeport-McMoRan, retailer PetSmart, and waste hauler Republic Services.
 Honeywell's Aerospace division is headquartered in Phoenix, and the valley hosts many of their avionics and mechanical facilities.
 Intel has one of their largest sites in the area, employing about 12,000 employees, the second largest Intel location in the country.
 The city is also home to the headquarters of U-HAUL International, Best Western, and Apollo Group, parent of the University of Phoenix.
 Southwest is the largest carrier at Phoenix's Sky Harbor International Airport.
 Mesa Air Group, a regional airline group, is headquartered in Phoenix.